Smona/wellspring/README.md

 # wellspring
-A browser-based game, written in phaser by some UT students.
+A browser-based, wrap-around platformer about overcoming challenges.
 You can play the game in its current state [here](https://smona.github.io/wellspring/public/).

 ![Wellspring screenshot](https://i.imgur.com/XtkHTdt.png)